-The PHAROL Bylaws do not establish any constitutive quorum higher than that established by law.

-When amendments to the Bylaws are concerned, the General Meeting may only resolve on first call if shareholders holding shares corresponding to at least one third of the share capital are present or represented.
+The PHAROL Bylaws do not establish any constitutive quorum higher than that established by law first call if shareholders holding shares corresponding to at least one third of the share capital are present or represented.
 On second call, this requirement is not required, and the Meeting may resolve on any matter, regardless of the number of shareholders present.